Nord-Pas-de-Calais: World War I

 When the First World War started, the region became a strategic target for the Allies and the Central Powers, mostly because of the coal and mining resources.
 When the German troops launched their attack from Belgium, the region was one of the first to fall under German occupation.
 Nevertheless, when the Allies stopped Germany at the Battle of Marne, the front moved back to the area and stabilized near Arras.

 During the next four years, the region was split in two: the German holding the French Flanders and Cambrai area, the Allied controlling Arras and the Area of Lens.
 Nevertheless, the combat did not stop, each side wanting the total control of the area.

-The Nord pas de Calais was one of the main theaters of the conflict, with many battles occurring between 1914 and 1918, including the Battle of Vimy Ridge assault during the Battle of Arras (1917), the Battle of Artois, Battle of Loos and the Battle of Cambrai.
-By the time the region was finally liberated by the Canadian Expeditionary Forces, the entire country was devastated and Arras had been 90% destroyed.
-Currently, there are 650 military cemeteries throughout the Nord-Pas-de Calais, mostly British and Canadian, as well as large memorials such as the Canadian National Vimy Memorial and Notre Dame de Lorette, the world's largest French military cemetery.
+The Nord-pas-de-Calais was one of the main theaters of the conflict, with many battles occurring between 1914 and 1918, including the Battle of Vimy Ridge assault during the Battle of Arras (1917), the Battle of Artois, Battle of Loos, and the Battle of Cambrai.
+By the time the region was finally liberated by the Canadian Expeditionary Forces, the entire country was devastated, and Arras had been 90% destroyed.
+Currently, there are 650 military cemeteries throughout the Nord-Pas-de-Calais, mostly British and Canadian, as well as large memorials such as the Canadian National Vimy Memorial and Notre Dame de Lorette, the world's largest French military cemetery.

+Between the wars

+After the war, the industrial region of Nord-Pas-de-Calais was devastated, and in 1919 was classified as a red or yellow zone for around two-thirds of its surface area.

+The reconstruction movement made massive use of immigration, particularly from Poland, to compensate for the decline in population due to the war, and to adapt to the new legislation limiting the working day to eight hours.
+But the economic crisis of the 1930s soon prevented any real economic or cultural renaissance.
+It also led to downsizing, with recent immigrants the first to be affected.

+The region saw a breakthrough of the extreme right, including the "green shirts" among the peasants, which prompted Le-Nord-Pas-de-Calais to unite.
+When the Front Populaire came to power in France in 1936, three deputies from the Nord were in government, including Roger Salengro.
+Factories went on strike en masse during the Matignon Accords.

 World War II

 During the occupation of France, it was attached to the Military Administration in Belgium and Northern France, ruled from the Wehrmacht kommandantur in Brussels.
 The Nord-Pas-de-Calais region was used for vengeance weapon installations, including extensive V-1 "ski sites" that launched attacks on England and massive bunkers for the V-2 rocket and V-3 cannon.
 Operation Crossbow counteroffensive bombing by the Allies devastated many of the region's towns.
-Although most of the region was liberated in September 1944, Dunkirk was the last French town to be freed from German occupation (on 9 May 1945).
+Although most of the region was liberated in September 1944, Dunkirk was the last Franco Nord-Pas-de-Calais German occupation (on 9 May 1945).